ASCI Red: System structure

 The ASCI Red supercomputer was a distributed memory MIMD (Multiple Instruction, Multiple Data) message-passing computer.
-The design provided high degrees of scalability for I/O, memory, compute nodes, storage capacity, and communications; standard parallel interfaces also made it possible to port parallel applications to the machine.
+The design provided a high degree of scalability for I/O, memory, compute nodes, storage capacity, and communications; standard parallel interfaces also made it possible to port parallel applications to the machine.
 The machine was structured into four partitions: Compute, Service, I/O, and System.
 Parallel applications executed in the Compute Partition which contained nodes optimized for floating point performance.
 The compute nodes had only the features required for efficient computation – they were not purposed for general interactive services.
-The Service Partition provided an integrated, scalable host that supported interactive users (log-in sessions), application development, and system administration.
+The Service Partition provided an integrated, scalable host that supported interactive users (login sessions), application development, and system administration.
 The I/O Partition supported disk I/O, a scalable parallel file system and network services.
 The System Partition supported initial booting and system Reliability, Availability, and Serviceability (RAS) capabilities.

 The Service partition helps integrate all of the different parts of ASCI Red together.
 It provides a scalable host for users, and it is used for general system administration.
 The I/O Partition provides a file system and network services, and the Service partition is made up of the log-in screens, tools for application development, and utilities for network connections.
 The Compute partition contains nodes that are designed for floating point performance.
 This is where the actual computing takes place.
 Every one of the compute nodes accommodated two 200 MHz Pentium Pro processors, each with a 16 KB level-1 cache and a 256 KB level-2 cache, which were upgraded later to two 333 MHz Pentium II OverDrive processors, each with a 32 KB level-1 cache and a 512 KB level-2 cache.
 According to Intel, the ASCI Red Computer is also the first large scale supercomputer to be built entirely of common commercially available components.

 All of ASCI Red's partitions are interconnected to form one supercomputer, however at the same time none of the nodes support global shared memory.
 Each of the nodes works in its own memory, and each shares data with the others through "explicit message-passing".

 Technical specifications

-The computer itself took up almost 1600 sqft of space, and is made up of 104 "cabinets".
+The computer itself took up almost 1600 sqft of space, and was made up of 104 "cabinets".
 Of those cabinets, 76 are computers (processors), 8 are switches, and 20 are disks.
-It has a total of 1212 GB of RAM, and 9298 separate processors.
+It had a total of 1212 GB of RAM, and 9298 separate processors.

 The original machine used Intel Pentium Pro processors each clocked at 200 MHz.
 These were later upgraded to specially packaged Pentium II Xeon processors, each clocked at 333 MHz.
 Overall, it required 850 kW of power (not including air conditioning).
 What sets ASCI Option Red aside from all of its predecessors in supercomputing is its high I/O bandwidth.
 Previous supercomputers had multi-GFLOPS performance, yet their slow I/O speeds would slow down, or bottleneck the systems.
 Intel's TFLOPS PFS is an extremely efficient "Parallel File System" that can sustain transfer speeds of up to 1 GB/s, eliminating bottlenecks.